tymyrddin/red-exfil/source/index.rst

 Gathering edibles
 =============================================

 Developing intricate knowledge of plant life and refined technology for gathering edibles in the forest.
-Data exfiltration is a non-traditional approach for copying and transferring data from a compromised to an attacker's machine.
+Non-traditional approaches for copying and transferring data from a compromised to an attacker's machine.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...